Diamond Values Falling Sharply READ ARTICLE

-Our customers bring us loose and mounted diamonds of all shapes, sizes, and qualities, including natural, treated, and manmade/naturally colored diamonds.
+Our customers bring us loose and mounted natural diamonds of all shapes, sizes, and qualities, including treated, and man-made/naturally colored diamonds.
 We use nondestructive state-of-the-art technology to authenticate your diamonds.
 In addition, our highly trained staff assesses your diamonds according to the “4 c’s.”
 Each of these four categories contains a range that jewelers use to determine a diamond’s value:

 - Cut refers to the way the diamond is shaped.
 Round, princess, oval, marquise, pear, cushion, emerald, asscher, radiant, and heart are the most common diamond shapes.